 Tonsils are credited with being one of the immune system’s first lines of defense – they trap airborne bacteria and virus particles as they are inhaled and keep them from entering the respiratory or GI systems.
 But even with all the good they do, sometimes tonsils become problematic for children.

-The good news is the human body has many layers of immune defense, which means if your child needs to have his or her tonsils removed due to breathing issues or infections it’s not a problem.
+The good news is the human body has many layers of immune defense.
+This means that if your child needs to have his or her tonsils removed due to breathing issues or infections, it’s not a problem.

 Removing tonsils, officially called a tonsillectomy, is one of the most common surgeries performed at Cincinnati Children’s and there are two main reasons why the procedure may be needed.

 1. Airway Obstruction and sleep disordered breathing or sleep apnea: When the tonsils are too big they can cause an obstruction and partially block your child’s airway.
 This is the primary reason that younger children, between the ages of two and five, need to have their tonsils removed.
 To know if your child is dealing with this you should look for these symptoms:

 - Snoring and/or pauses in breathing: Enlarged tonsils can cause turbulent airflow in children which results in snoring and pauses in breathing.
 The pauses can be as short as a couple of seconds or up to about ten seconds in some cases.
 Sometimes you will even see your child gasp for air or choke while sleeping before they take a large recovery breath.

 - Restless sleep: You will notice this if you have a child who is in bed all night and appears to be sleeping, but wakes up and is still very tired.